ygjd/base-image/README.md

 # Vast.ai Base Docker Image

-## Status

-- Awaiting write access at Dockerhub base-image
-- Repo is private until above issue is resolved

-## About

 Welcome to the Vast.ai base Docker image project!
 This repository provides everything you need to build a versatile Docker image that works seamlessly with both Nvidia CUDA (supporting AMD64 & ARM64 architectures) and AMD ROCm (AMD64) instances on [Vast.ai](https://vast.ai).

 Getting started is easy - you can either: